voidAasif/Goals/README.md

 ## Screenshots

 Here are some screenshots showcasing the app’s main features.
-Replace the image paths with actual paths to your screenshots.

 ### 1. Welcome Page
 The welcome page greets users with setup options.